GPUOpen-Drivers/llpc/lgc/docs/LgcOverview.md

 in the case of compiling a single shader; in that case the modes are saved in its IR for future linking and generating.

-The front-end decides which one of two modes Builder works in, although which mode is selected does not otherwise affect the front-end:

-* BuilderRecorder, where methods to generate IR for graphics-pipeline-specific constructs are "recorded" in the IR by a call to `@lgc.call.*` for each one, and then replayed at the start of the middle-end;
+Builder now only supports "BuilderRecorder" mode, where methods to generate IR for graphics-pipeline-specific constructs are "recorded" in the IR by a call to `@lgc.call.*` for each one, and then replayed at the start of the middle-end using the same methods in BuilderImpl.

-* BuilderImpl, where those same methods generate IR more directly.

-If doing a single shader compile, BuilderRecorder is always used.

 ### Typical front-end flow